We’ve tested and found the best smart contract auditing and security tools that every web3 smart contract developer should include in their stack.

 However, the Trail of Bits team didn’t stop at Echidna and developed another tool in our list of top smart contract security auditing tools: Medusa

-Medusa is an experimental smart cross-platform go-ethereum-based smart contract fuzzer inspired by Echidna, also built by Trail Of Bits.
+Medusa is an experimental smart cross-platform go-ethereum-based smart contract fuzzer inspired by Echidna.

-It provides parallelized fuzz testing of smart contracts through CLI or its Go API (subject to breaking changes), allowing custom user-extended testing methodology.
+It enables parallelized fuzz testing of smart contracts through a command-line interface (CLI) or its Go Application Programming Interface (API), offering the flexibility to implement custom, user-defined testing methods.

-Because under development, Medusa couldn’t make it to the first position of our top smart contract auditing tools list, but it revealed itself as one of the most powerful publicly available smart contract fuzzers.
+Although Medusa couldn’t make it to the first position of our top smart contract auditing tools list, it revealed itself as one of the most powerful publicly available smart contract fuzzers.

 Price: Free